santiagotena/cub3d/README.md

 The only parameter that is needed for this program to run is `path_to_cub_file`.

-In case of providng an invalid path to a .cub file or by feeding a .cub file with erroneous elements or map, the program displays an appropriate error message.
+In case of providing an invalid path to a .cub file or by feeding a .cub file with erroneous elements or map, the program displays an appropriate error message.

 Errors include for example: Providing a non-closed map, not providing a player starting position and not